-- “Prevalent Sales Quote” is a formal Prevalent offer for the sale of specified products and services pursuant to this Agreement, which shall be effective upon Subscriber’s execution thereof.
+- “Prevalent Sales Quote” is a formal Prevalent offer for the sale of specified products and services pursuant to this Agreement, as accepted by Subscriber and evidenced by Subscriber’s execution thereof.

 - “Software” refers to the application software developed and or distributed by Prevalent, as referenced on the Prevalent Sales Quote, and as described in the Prevalent Software Service Description.

 - “Subscriber” means the Customer named in the Prevalent Sales Quote and/or associated Customer Purchase Order.

 - “Subscriber Data” means any data, content, code, video, images or other materials of any type that Subscriber uploads, submits or otherwise transmits to or through Services; (ii) reports and documents generated by Prevalent or the Service from such data, content, code, video, images or other materials submitted by or on behalf of Subscriber.